EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 !!! warning "Beta Service"
     This service is in early development, and the content of this page may change significantly.
 Please provide all feedback to your IG team.

 The Code Management and Mirroring Service provides Researchers and IG teams with access to a platform similar to GitHub for managing code inside the TRE.
-Automatic inbound mirroring of external code repositories is also available if permitted by the IG team.
+If permitted by the IG team, this also supports egress of internal code to external repositories via review & approval by RCs.

 A separate instance of the service is available to each TRE tenancy, and each instance is accessible only within the tenancy it is deployed to.